ngshiheng/my-portfolio/README.md

 # My Portfolio

 This is my personal portfolio that I've created using Django framework in order to showcase my blog application and my other projects on GitHub.
+I've hosted my portfolio application through AWS Elastic Beanstalk and you may find it here at: http://django-env.d4pfjdpmpn.ap-southeast-1.elasticbeanstalk.com

 ## Features
 rev00 features added: